A collection of what other media outlets are saying as the Ravens prepare for Sunday's game at M&T Bank Stadium against the Green Bay Packers.

 "No way," the scout said Tuesday.
 "Green Bay's not playing good enough.
 This is going to be tough for Green Bay.
 You wanted to play them earlier.
 The Packers are hitting them at the wrong time."

-* ESPN.com's Jamison Hensley takes a closer look at Ravens running back Ray Rice and his failure to make defenders miss so far this season.
+* ESPN.com's Jamison Hensley takes a closer look at Ravens running back Ray Rice and

 Rice has only broken two tackles this season, the fewest for any running back with over 50 carries, according to Pro Football Focus.
 In comparison, Reggie Bush has caused 16 missed tackles on just 11 more rush attempts.
 Even Ravens backup Bernard Pierce has broken 10 tackles this season.